Global Net Zero by 2050: what is it and what contribution will EQTEC make?

 - Provide environmental protection to areas at risk of forest fires

-COP26 and the road to Net Zero
+COP26 and firming up the road to Net Zero

-COP26 is taking place against the backdrop of the sixth assessment report from the Intergovernmental Panel on Climate Change (IPCC).
+COP26 took place against the backdrop of the sixth assessment report from the Intergovernmental Panel on Climate Change (IPCC).
 Published in August 2021 and titled Climate Change 2021: The Physical Science Basis, the global scientific community was unequivocal that human influence has warmed the planet, the recent changes are unprecedented and limiting human-induced global warming to a specific level requires limiting cumulative CO2 emissions, reaching ‘at least net zero CO2 emissions”, along with strong reductions in other greenhouse gas emissions.